Belar/BetaUp/README.md

 ####Incoming features

-Next step are extended mass mail features.
-I'm also open for suggestions, feel free to write to me on [Twitter](https://twitter.com/belardesign) or submit an issue.
+I'm open for suggestions, feel free to write to me on [Twitter](https://twitter.com/belardesign) or submit an issue.
+Next update will probably introduce some configuration options, maybe some styling, so BetaUp can be faster to customize.

 ####Changelog